 Acne conglobata may also occur in patients with hidradenitis suppurativa and pyoderma gangrenosum.
 When the condition develops following puberty, the nodules will gradually coalesce and increase in severity over the ensuing years.
 Active nodule formation usually persists for the first three decades of life and then becomes quiescent.

 A physical exam will usually reveal a severe form of acne.
 The nodular lesions are tender and dome-shaped.
-When the nodules have broken down, there will be the presence of discharge that is foul smelling pus.
-After the pus has drained, crusting of the lesion is common, followed by formation of large irregular scars.
+When the nodules have broken down, there will be the presence of discharge that is foul-smelling pus.
+After the pus has drained, crusting of the lesion is common, followed by the formation of large irregular scars.

 A classic feature of the disorder is the presence of paired or aggregates of blackheads on the trunk, neck, upper arms, and buttocks.

 The diagnosis is made clinically, and the discharge should be cultured.
 Appropriate antibiotics should be started in the presence of putrid discharge.
 One should not wait for culture results before starting antibiotic therapy.

 The treatment of choice for acne conglobata is with the use of retinoids like isotretinoin for 20 to 28 weeks or in some cases even longer.
 Some experts even recommend the use of oral prednisone (1 mg/kg/d) for 14 to 28 days.
 Steroids have been shown to be effective when there are systemic constitutional symptoms such as general malaise, fever, weight loss, and anorexia.
 Topical retinoids are not as effective as oral retinoids.
 It is important not to administer retinoids to women of childbearing age in the absence of effective contraception as these drugs are known to be teratogenic.

 - Other options include the use of minocycline, tetracycline, or doxycycline.
 The tetracyclines should not be combined with oral isotretinoin because there is a real potential to induce pseudotumor cerebri.